miodollar/chart/README.md

 # chart
-Build a new chart in PHP to display historical value in CA$ for miodollar
+Build a new chart in PHP to display historical price in CA$ for miodollar

 - Pull data from http://zborg.ca/miodollar/cad/
 - Write data in .json format